The Affordable Care Act and HIV/AIDS

 - More affordable coverage.
 The ACA requires most Americans to have qualifying health insurance.
 To help people access quality, affordable coverage, the ACA created Health Insurance Marketplaces (sometimes called “exchanges”) in every state that help consumers compare different health plans and determine what savings they may qualify for.
 The ACA also provides financial assistance for people with low and middle incomes in the form of tax credits that lower the cost of their monthly premiums and lower their out-of-pocket costs.
 These tax credits depend on a family’s household size and income.
-The 2015 open enrollment period to purchase affordable, quality healthcare coverage through the Health Insurance Marketplaces is November 15, 2014 through February 15, 2015.
-(Learn how to enroll.)
-After open enrollment ends, you can enroll in a private health plan through the Marketplace only if you qualify for a Special Enrollment Period due to changes to your household, income, and some other factors.
-(Learn more about how you can get coverage outside the open enrollment period.)
+The 2015 open enrollment period to purchase affordable, quality healthcare coverage through the Health Insurance Marketplaces is over.
+However, you can still enroll if you have a life change that qualifies you for a Special Enrollment Period or if you qualify for Medicaid or CHIP.
+Learn more.